 A video of royals arriving for tonight’s reception from royal reporter Victoria Murphy.

-The Endeavor started in April 2016 with a campaign Heads Together to raise awareness across UK about the importance of mental health.
+The Endeavor started in April 2016 with a campaign Heads Together to raise awareness across the UK about the importance of mental health.
 The Kensington Palace spokesman said: “Through their work with young people, emergency response, homeless charities, and with veterans, Their Royal Highnesses have seen time and time again that unresolved mental health problems lie at the heart of some of our greatest social challenges.
 They are passionate about tackling the stigma surrounding the issue.
 Too often, they have seen that people feel afraid to admit that they are struggling with their mental health.
 This fear of prejudice and judgment stops people from getting help and can destroy families and end lives.
 They want to help change the national conversation.”

-Since then a significant efforts were made and the efforts did bring the fruit.
+Since then significant efforts were made and the efforts did bring the fruit.
 Both Princes speak about her late mother Princess Diana of Wales openly first time to encourage others to talk about mental health.

 Earlier this summer TRH's spoke about their mother and her inspiring work in the ITV documentary Diana, Our Mother: Her Life and Legacy. pic.twitter.com/ggI2wvjLa8